ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    rocprofv3 --sys-trace --hsa-trace=False -- <application_path>

-This command enables all traces included in ``--sys-trace`` except for HSA API tracing.
+The preceding command enables all traces included in ``--sys-trace`` except for HSA API tracing.

-You can disable multiple specific tracing options:
+To disable multiple specific tracing options, use:

 .. code-block:: shell

    rocprofv3 --sys-trace --hsa-trace=False --scratch-memory-trace=False -- <application_path>

-This feature is particularly useful when you want to collect most traces but exclude specific ones that might be unnecessary for your analysis or that generate excessive data.
+This feature is particularly useful to collect most traces excluding specific ones that might be unnecessary for your analysis or that generate excessive data.

 Kernel counter collection
 --------------------------